George Rodney, 1st Baron Rodney: Captain

 The War of the Austrian Succession had broken out by this point, and in August 1742, Rodney had his first taste of action when he was ordered by Matthews to take a smaller vessel and launch a raid on Ventimiglia, where the Spanish army had stockpiled supplies and stores ready for a planned invasion of Britain's ally the Republic of Genoa, which he successfully accomplished.
-Shortly after this, he attained the rank of post-captain, having been appointed by Matthews to on 9 November.
+Shortly after this, he was promoted to post-captain on 9 November 1742, having been appointed by Matthews to on 9 November.
 He picked up several British merchantmen in Lisbon to escort them home, but lost contact with them in heavy storms.
-Once he reached Britain his promotion was confirmed, making him one of the youngest Captains in the navy.
+Once he reached Britain his promotion was confirmed, making him one of the youngest post-captains in the British navy.